-That is until one of my awesome readers, Meredy, sent me this awesome tip!
-According to this article by Denise Vivaldo, you can cut up a turkey into pieces (or buy pre-cut pieces) and bake them on top of a dish full of stuffing.
-The herb infused steam from the stuffing bakes into the meat and the drippings from the turkey flavor and moisten the stuffing… and it all takes a fraction of the time that it takes to cook a whole turkey!
+One of my awesome readers, Meredy, sent me this awesome tip from this article by Denise Vivaldo.
+Instead of roasting an entire turkey for Thanksgiving, you can cut up a turkey into pieces (or buy pre-cut pieces) and bake them on top of a dish full of stuffing. 🤯 The herb infused steam from the stuffing bakes into the meat and the drippings from the turkey flavor and moisten the stuffing… and it all takes a fraction of the time that it takes to cook a whole turkey!
 Perfect!

 I can’t say enough about how easy and delicious this was.
 The stuffing was a cinch and was packed with flavor.
 The turkey turned out moist with a nice crispy skin.
 I’ll probably never roast a whole bird again.